Minneapolis stores looted as mayhem erupts following gunman's suicide: police

 The suspected gunman was being sought for a slaying that occurred hours earlier, police said

-A suspected gunman fatally shot himself Wednesday as Minneapolis police were moving in to arrest him for a slaying committed hours earlier, prompting reports of looting in the downtown area, police told Fox News.
+A suspected gunman fatally shot himself Wednesday as Minneapolis police were moving in to arrest him for a slaying committed hours earlier, sparking looting in the downtown area, police told Fox News.

 The man was with a female at a parking garage around 2 p.m. when they encountered another man, Minneapolis police spokesman John Elder said.
 The couple got into a confrontation with the man, who was fatally shot by the man who was with the woman.